| |

 The Bill Black Combo, Gary Lewis & The Playboys, and Chad & Jeremy.

-many of the earliest music surveys are lost, here's a partial discography
+the earliest WDRC music surveys are lost, here's a partial

-Wanna) Love My Life Away (WDRC charts unavailable)
+Love My Life Away (1961 WDRC charts unavailable)

 Town Without Pity - November 6, 1961, #3 (incomplete data)